XeroKimo/MoWin2/README.md

   static HBRUSH BackgroundBrush();
   static LPCSTR MenuName();
   static HICON SmallIcon(HINSTANCE instance);
-  //Optional, A operator() overload that will handle a specific event
-  //... just means there's a type alias defined in the Event class for specific events LRESULT operator()(MoWin::Event::... event)
 };
 ```
-Once a class was defined, a window can now be created by doing the following `MoWin::Window<MainApp> window();` where the constructor has similar params to CreateWindow, and then extra params to initialize `<MainApp>` as the class passed in to the window is directly associated as the window class and contains an instance of one
+Once a class was defined, a window can now be created by doing the following `MoWin::Window<MainApp> window();` where the constructor has similar params to CreateWindow, and then extra params to initialize `<MainApp>` as the class passed in to the window is directly associated as the window class and contains an instance of one.
+The window class instance will first be initialized followed by the window, if the class instance requires the window handle for anything, they can get it as early as a NonClientCreate event